Use Asana and email

 - Comments—Use task comments instead of writing and replying to emails.
 That way, all the information about the work stays with it.
 Use a thumbs up to say thanks or show that you saw a comment.

 - Files View—Attachments can be hard to find and manage in email.
 Attach them to Asana tasks and use Files View to see a gallery of all the files in a project.

-- Follow-ups—If you need to follow up on an email, forward it to Asana to create a reminder task instead of tracking it elsewhere.
+- Follow-ups—If you need to follow up on an email, use an email integration or forward the email to create a reminder task in Asana instead of tracking it elsewhere.

 - Invite guests—If there’s a lot of back and forth between you and someone outside of your Asana domain, consider inviting them to Asana as a guest to make communications and action items more direct and trackable.